deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_8_2.png "🔼 Figure 10: Distribution of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.")

-> 🔼 The chart displays the distribution of math-specific parameters across different layers of the Llama 3.2 1B IT model when using GSM8K and RACE datasets.
+> 🔼 The chart displays the distribution of math-specific parameters across different layers of the Llama 3.2 1B IT model, comparing parameters identified using GSM8K and RACE datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Distribution of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.